Sara Clee MBACP (accred). Helping adults, and young people.

 About me

-I work with clients experiencing a range of emotional difficulties such as anxiety, panic attacks, depression, loneliness, bereavement and low self-esteem.
-I will work with you in a safe setting where you can feel your concerns will be heard with compassion and understanding.
-Talking through these difficulties can help to alleviate anxiety and depression and encourage feelings of hope and self-worth.
+My practice provides a safe and confidential setting where your concerns will be heard with compassion and understanding.
+Talking through your difficulties can help to alleviate feelings of anxiety and depression and encourage a sense of hope and self-worth.

-Some of you may be parents wondering how you can find some help for your son or daughter.
+Some of you may be parents wondering how you can find help for your son or daughter.
 I realise it can be hard to think of your child confiding in someone you don't know.
 My experience in this area of work means I am sensitive to the needs of the young person, as well as the anxiety of the parent.
 It is important for the young person to know that they, and not their parent, are the client, however I am happy to meet initially with both the parent and the young person if that feels helpful.

 As a qualified counsellor I am an accredited member of the British Association of Counsellors and Psychotherapists and practise within nationally recognised ethical guidelines.
-I can offer both short and long term counselling.

 I provide weekly 50 minute sessions which are confidential.
-I work in the centre of Stroud, close to a car park.

 Training, qualifications & experience